MLBazaar/MLBlocks/docs/advanced_usage/pipelines.rst

 Init Arguments
 ~~~~~~~~~~~~~~

-Sometimes, additional arguments need to be passed to the blocks during instatiation.
+Sometimes, additional arguments need to be passed to the blocks during initialization.

 This can be done by passing an extra dictionary to the MLPipeline when it is created: